 If you’re thinking of transferring from a final salary to a defined contribution pension

 Some people may be thinking about transferring away from their defined benefit pensions so that they can access their pensions savings.
 However, for the vast majority of people, giving up their final salary pension won’t be the right decision.

-Moira O’Neill, Head of Personal Finance at Interactive Investor, said: “Guaranteed income is hard to come by and there are many reasons why keeping your defined benefit crown jewels will be the right choice for most people.
+A spokesman for Interactive Investor said: “Guaranteed income is hard to come by and there are many reasons why keeping your defined benefit crown jewels will be the right choice for most people.
 Defined benefit plans pay a pension equivalent to a proportion of your salary, based on how long you worked for that employer.
 That pension is guaranteed and if you move it to a defined contribution plan, you’d be giving up that guarantee and may not be able to secure the same level of income.”

 However, there are some isolated cases where transferring might be worth considering, for example if serious health issues mean you’re not worried about guarantees.
 In these circumstances, seeking professional financial advice is vital to help you weigh up whether or not you should transfer.